strukturag/nextcloud-certificate24/docs/api.md

 * Content-Type: `multipart/formdata`
 * Form fields:
   - `options`: JSON options for the signature.
-  - `metadata`: JSON metadata to include in the signature (TO BE DEFINED).
   - `<field-id>`: Image to render on the given field.
 * Response:
   - Status code: